-Clear a single shelf, table, or countertop off in the room that your guests will be sleeping in.
-This will allow your guests a space to keep their suitcase and any personal items they are traveling with.
+Clear a single shelf, table, or countertop in the room that your guests will be sleeping in.
+This will allow your guests a space to keep their suitcases and any personal items they are traveling with.

 If you have time, clearing closet space is also a good idea.

-Have you ever heard that real estate agents suggest baking cookies when preparing to show a home?
+Have you ever heard real estate agents suggest baking cookies when preparing to show a home?

-Tip: Fresh flowers are also a great way to make the house smell good, and guests feel welcome.
+Tip: Fresh flowers are also a great way to make the house smell good and welcome guests.

 During the fall and winter, the warm ambiance of a fire is very soothing and welcoming.
 It not only keeps your house toasty, but it also creates a place for guests to gather once they arrive and are settled.

 Create a relaxed mood with some background music.
-If the guests are staying during the holidays, Christmas music is a festive touch.
-If not, something relaxing and turned down low so it’s just a little background ambiance is perfect.
+Christmas music is a festive touch if the guests are staying during the holidays.
+If not, something relaxing and turned down low, so it's just a little background ambiance is perfect.